meher-md/Robot_simulator_and_programmer/README.md

 Robot Arm Simulator is a web-based application for simulating robotic arms.
 It allows users to import and view 3D models of robotic arms in the URDF file format and interact with them using a 3D viewport.
 The simulator also includes a programming interface and a Basic Integrated Environment Modeller (BIEM).

+Here is a basic [website](https://aj-floater.github.io/) that doesn't include server side programming.

 ## Installation

 There is no need to install npm to host the program locally, but you do need to use a hosting service that allows the running of PHP.